choudharyprince890/HRMS-API-app/README.md

 # HRMS-api-app
-HRMS API's with swagger documentation and multitenancy
+HRMS API's build on django-rest framework with multitenant database system.
+Swagger drf_yasg is used for api documentation.
+JWT is used for authentication.